Nova BH: Pink BH (2003–2018)

+Nova BH (2018–present)

 In June 2018, Pink International Company (part of PMG) sold to Direct Media its Montenegrin and Bosnian divisions — Pink M and Pink BH, respectively.
 On 4 September 2018, PMG launched a new cable channel called Pink Media BH for Bosnian market.

 On 9 October 2018, the station has been renamed to Nova BH.

+In 2022, Nova BH became the most watched TV channel in Bosnia and Herzegovina, with 10,1% share.